Mayoral debate at Temple heats up the race

 The live audience was very engaged, despite the efforts of Jason Martinez and the Fox 29 team to keep things neutral.
 To their credit, the three panelists, all established names in Philadelphia news, asked hard-hitting questions and kept things moving at a brisk pace.

-Tuesday night’s event featured more direct exchanges between candidates than previous forums, like State Representative Amen Brown mentioning former Councilmember Helen Gym met with Sixers minority owner David Adelman, after her public opposition of the new arena proposed for Market East, and claiming the Sixers “tried to buy one of the candidates on the stage.”
+Tuesday night’s event featured more direct exchanges between candidates than previous forums, like state Rep. Amen Brown mentioning former Councilmember Helen Gym met with Sixers minority owner David Adelman, after her public opposition of the new arena proposed for Market East, and claiming the Sixers “tried to buy one of the candidates on the stage.”
 Gym acknowledged she met with Adelman but didn’t take any money.

 Rep. Brown, who has skipped some forums in the past, was very active Tuesday night, sharing “my lived experiences qualify me” for the mayor’s office and saying he’s learned from being a victim of violence as a teen and his financial troubles as an adult.
 He continued his hard stance on crime, despite not supporting stop and frisk, and stating he’ll appoint a new police commissioner.